 I have been very involved with People Permaculture – exploring ways to expand the use of Permaculture, using its principles and design to support our relationships, groups, families, organisations and personal growth.
-I have been working with Looby MacNamara, author of ‘People and Permaculture’ since 2013, leading Facilitator Trainings and Design courses on this.
+I worked with Looby MacNamara, author of ‘People and Permaculture’ and ‘Cultural Emergence’ between 2013 and 2016, leading Facilitator Trainings and Design courses on this.

-In 2011 i attended my first Art of Mentoring camp, run in Scotland, and I found so much rich wisdom for creating whole lives, supportive culture and powerful people.
+In 2011 i attended my first 8 Shields event, run in Scotland, and I found so much rich wisdom for creating whole lives, supportive culture and powerful people.
 I felt my heart blow more open in that field of music, elders, mentoring, games, stories and nature connection.
 I started training with the 8 Shields Institute, and attending as many courses as i could, including the Art of Mentoring Leadership online 9 month course, I started bringing its principles and techniques into my Permaculture courses – a natural fit!

-I now lead Nature Culture Regeneration weekends in other countries, using it to support regional networks to grow and develop their own capacity to run events and train people.
+I have led Nature Culture Regeneration weekends in other countries too, using it to support regional networks to grow and develop their own capacity to run events and train people.

 I love singing and music, and i have self recorded 2 albums of acoustic songs.
 I enjoy running in the woods and moors, wild swimming and visiting new places.

-I am deeply grateful for my hobbit-cottage home on a Dartmoor farm and my partner Rebecca who i share it with, and for all the wildlife that lives around us, weaving through our lives in delightful and surprising ways.
+I am deeply grateful for my hobbit-cottage home on a Dartmoor farm and my partner Rebecca who i share it with, and for all the wildlife that lives around us, especially the birds, weaving through our lives in delightful and surprising ways each season.